 It's most commonly known as the ‘pleasure' or ‘addiction' chemical - produced by our brains when we eat chocolate, take drugs or have sex - but, with research finding that dopamine-enhancing supplements can be as effective as Prozac in the fight against depression, it might be time to start taking it more seriously.
 Sluggish dopaminergic activity may not only prevent you from reaching the giddy heights of euphoric bliss, but impinge upon the levels of motivation, concentration and focus you're able to summon up on a day to day basis.
 Here are 10 all-natural ways to boost your dopamine levels today.

-Dopamine is made from the amino acid tyrosine – if you’re not consuming enough tyrosine-containing foods, your brain can’t make enough dopamine.
+Go Bananas Dopamine is made from the amino acid tyrosine - if you're not consuming enough tyrosine-containing foods, your brain can't make enough dopamine.
 The ripe banana is your best friend, but meat, eggs and dairy products are also good sources, along with almonds, seeds and beans, oatmeal and wheatgerm, apples, watermelon and cherries, avocado, beetroots and leafy green vegetables.
 Experts also suggest consuming 3 cups of green tea per day, thanks to its high L-theanine content.
 It can also pay to consume plenty of probiotic-rich foods and drinks, such as kefir.

 Stop Chasing that Sugar High